Red Deer in the Killarney National Park

 Take a trip into the Killarney National park to see our Native Red Deer herds.

-In the Muckross House area of the National park there are also quiet a few herds of Native Deer to be seen and one herd present most of the time right across from the entrance to Muckross House.
+In the Muckross House area of the National park, there are also quite a few herds of Native Deer to be seen and one herd present most of the time right across from the entrance to Muckross House.

 More herds can also be found in fields on the Torc Mountain side of Muckross House along with a few herds on Mangerton Mountain and on the Old Kenmare road behind Torc Mountain.

 “Tuan” the King of the Deer a name give to the Stag who wins the “Rut” battles in Castlelough each year, it is an old Irish name given to a Stag the Fianna gave free passage to.
 Tuan had magical powers and could transform into a Wild Boar and an Eagle.